Changissnz/internet_insecurity_of_today/README.md

-    - The political actor, Andrew Yang, proposes something called universal basic income, which if implemented under twisted presumptions for partial executive command, would actually decimate the citizen middle-class to put them in the same scope as immigrants.
-The idea of a classless society is really more of a whimsical belief when said idea is tried to put to practice.
+    - The political actor, Andrew Yang, proposes something called universal basic income, which if implemented under twisted presumptions for partial executive command, would actually decimate the citizen middle-class to put them in the same scope as newly-arrived immigrants escaping poverty or war.
+The idea of a classless society is actually a whimsical belief when said idea is tried to put to practice.